MoserMichael/my-notes/dev-gotchas.md

 Also turns out, that the skill of solving Leetcode questions is much more appreciated than writing open source code on your github page...  /Well, development of my other open source projects was a good way to learn new stuff, as my way of staying afloat in an ever changing landscape of software development, sort of/

 ..
-Therefore I am now joining the leetcode party and putting up my solutions [here on this site](https://github.com/MoserMichael/my-notes/tree/master/interview-questions) /Leetcode does test your problem solving skills, whereas programming in my humble opinion is more about writing tools for solving problems (but that's a different story)/
+Therefore I am now joining the leetcode party and putting up some of my solutions [here on this site](https://github.com/MoserMichael/my-notes/tree/master/interview-questions) /Leetcode does test your problem solving skills, whereas programming in my humble opinion is more about writing tools for solving problems (but that's a different story)/

 So let's just follow the instructions!